Start a community service organisation

 Do we need to become a formal organisation?

 A community group that is not a formal organisation is also known as an unincorporated association.
-As an unincorporated association, you can organise your activities largely as you like and will only have few legal responsibilities as a group.
+As an unincorporated association, you can organise your activities largely as you like and will have few legal responsibilities.

 A community group that is an unincorporated association may also have difficulty applying for or receiving grants from the government or other organisations.
 However, a group that does become a formal organisation or incorporates will have legal status that is separate to the individual members.
 This means that members of your group may have more legal protection if there are problems.
 It also means that you will have a number of legal responsibilities.